5 College Application Mistakes to Avoid

 With the majority of college application deadlines just days away, it’s important to perform a thorough review of your applications to help avoid making obvious mistakes that can negatively impact your chances for admission.
 When you’re done with that, do it again and then have a second and third set of eyes do the same.
 Serious colleges want serious applicants, and a short-sighted error can spell disaster for your admission prospects.
 Wondering about typos, college essay formatting mistakes, or how much information is too much?
-Below is College Transitions’ list of top 5 college application mistakes that we frequently see applicants make.
+Below is College Transitions’ list of the top five college application mistakes that we frequently see applicants make.

-Let’s start with the most obvious mistake—the dreaded typo.
+Let’s start with one of the most obvious college application mistakes—the dreaded typo.
 In life, they happen.
 Autocorrected texts can turn your “dear friend” into your “dead friend” and bad grammar can mean the difference between knowing your crap and knowing you’re crap.
 However, you can easily avoid these types of college essay mistakes with careful proofreading.

 Reread your application, then reread it again, then ask everyone you know to read it.
 Because when it comes to grammar or dandruff in your 1980s perm, you never get a second chance to make a first impression.